NOAA-ORR-ERD/WebGnomeClient/doc/views.rst

 **Note that if the model was initially set up using the Fate Wizard, clicking Setup View will return the user to that more simplified interface.**

-Within panels in Setup View are icons to create components (plus icon), edit components (pencil icon), and delete components (trashcan icon).
+The inidvidual panels in Setup View have icons that can be clicked to create components (plus icon), edit components (pencil icon), and delete components (trashcan icon).
 In some panels, multiple components can be added.
 For example, there may be more than one data source for winds or currents available.
 Once created, components will show up in a list at the bottom of the panel.
 The Edit icon can then be used to modify parameters unique to that component (e.g. in the case of a wind or current, parameters include being able to extrapolate the data).
 The checkbox next to the component name is used to turn the component on/off in the model run.
 The clock icon shows whether the component's time range is valid (green), semi-valid (yellow), or invalid (red) when compared to the model's time range.

 .. image:: setup_view.png